session-replay-tools/mysql-sgt-replay-module/README.md

 ## Note
 1. Only the complete sesssion could be replayed
 2. Currently, it does not support MySQL 8.0 yet.
+If you want to use MySQL 5.7 production flows to test MySQL 8.0, you could add a proxy before MySQL 8.0.
+Here we strongly suggest use cetus(https://github.com/session-replay-tools/cetus) as a proxy.

 ## Release History
 + 2017.03  v1.0    mysql-sgt-replay-module released